All Episodes

 We do have the soundbite.

-I'm gonna play it for you.
+I'm going to play it for you.

-But here first is Joy Behar on her show last night on the headline news network.
+But here first is Joy Behar on her show last night on the Headline News Network.

 Okay, they're booing him.